+Turnover Ratios are essentially the ratios which show the efficiency with which the firm utilizes its assets and resources to generate revenue.

+The turnover ratio of Chevron indicates that it has been using its resources in a very effective way .The turnover ratio are very consistent and show a improving trend over the last three years which is very much in line with the overall performance of the Company.

+The company is turning its inventory every 14 days which is fast and better than its competitor .The ratio has improved from 23 days in 2009 to 14 days in 2011.This indicates excellent demand of the Company’s product portfolio.
+Moreover, as evident from the receivable turnover ratio, the Company is managing its receivables effectively and is able to collect the receivable timely .Whereas, at the same time it is utilizing the accounts payable as short term credit by paying its supplier later (approximately 15 days) than the period for which it offers credit to its customer.
+The PPE turnover ratio of 2.25 for fiscal year 2011 is very healthy, indicating that as a highly capital intensive company Chevron has been using its fixed assets efficiently to generate revenues and assets are being utilized up to the capacity as indicated by the increasing PPE turnover ratio over the past three years.

 Statement of Cash Flow:

 Chevron is a cash rich company with approximately 10% of its assets as cash, cash equivalent and highly liquid assets.
 The primary source and use of cash is operating activity and capital expenditure respectively.
 It generates operating cash, sufficient not only to fund its huge capital expenditure budget($26.5 billion for year 2011) but also provides sufficient cash for paying annual cash dividends to its shareholder, besides funding of acquisition of strategically important companies and repayment of other financial obligations.
-The Company generated $41.10 billion of cash from operating activities in year 2011 a growth of 31% over operating cash flow of year 2010 .With long term outstanding debts less than 5% of total assets in year 2011 ,past trend of decreasing leverage ,enough cash at disposal ;Chevron is a highly solvent company at present and looks promising for the future
+The Company generated $41.10 billion of cash from operating activities in year 2011 a growth of 31% over operating cash flow of year 2010 .With long term outstanding debts less than 5% of total assets in year 2011, past trend of decreasing leverage, enough cash at disposal; Chevron is a highly solvent company at present and looks promising for the future

 Peer Comparison:

 Exxon Mobil is one of the major competitors of Chevron in oil & gas industry.
-Both Exxon and Chevron are engaged in massive and geographically diverse upstream operations, downstream and chemicals operations
+Both Exxon Mobil and Chevron are engaged in massive and geographically diverse upstream operations, downstream and chemicals operations.

 Business Risk Profile: Chevron Corp & Exxon Mobil Corp